deejaygraham/deejaygraham.github.io/_posts/2014-06-19-no-estimates-talks.markdown

 layout: post
 title: No Estimates Talks
 published: true
-tags: [ video, presentations, no-estimates, agile ]
+tags: [ video, presentations, agile ]
 ---

 Here are a collection of some of my favourite talks on the often controversial